-Here, we cover the Val Thorens ski area, including the beginners area, an overview of the ski area sector by sector, the snowpark (plus information on the skier/boardercross and slalom stadium), off piste itineraries, a piste map, and the ski pass prices.
-There's also a mountain restaurants section, news on what's new for the coming ski season.
+The Val Thorens ski area, including the beginners area, an overview of the ski area sector by sector, the Snowpark, the World Cup Skicross, the slalom stadium, and the off piste itineraries.
+Find a piste map, and check the ski pass prices.
+There's a mountain restaurants section, and news on what's new for the coming ski season.
 Finally, there's a guide to walking paths in Val Thorens.

 Read about the Val Thorens ski area here.